cdestradab/etch-a-sketch/PSEUDO.md

-            Declare a function "createSquare" to create an individual DIV This DIVs will have the class "eas-square" Declare a function "buildRow" to create a row made of squares using "createSquare", taking "size" as an input Declare a function "buildGrid" to create a series of rows using "buildRow", taking "size" as an input
+            Declare a function "createSquare" to create an individual DIV This DIVs will have the class "eas-square" Declare a function "buildRow" to create a row made of squares using "createSquare", taking "size" as an input Create a div element "rowContainer" to contain the elements of the row Create n number of squares inside "rowContainer" using "createSquare"
+                    LATER: Use a loop to create every square, give it an ID called "cX-rY" where X is the number of the column, and Y is the number of the row"
+            Declare a function "buildGrid" to create a series of rows using "buildRow", taking "size" as an input

 2. Set up a “hover” effect so that the grid divs change color when your mouse passes over them, leaving a (pixelated) trail through your grid like a pen would.